liayin/blog/_posts/2021-3-26-seminars.md

 We develop a concept of weak identification in linear IV models in which the number of instruments can grow at the same rate or slower than the sample size.
 We propose a jackknifed version of the classical weak identification-robust Anderson-Rubin (AR) test statistic.
 Large-sample inference based on the jackknifed AR is valid under heteroscedasticity and weak identication.
 The feasible version of this statistic uses a novel variance estimator.
 The test has uniformly correct size and good power properties.
 We also develop a pre-test for weak identification that is related to the size property of a Wald test based on the Jackknife Instrumental Variable Estimator.
 This new pre-test is valid under heteroscedasticity and with many instruments.

+- 6-4-2021

+Chamberlain Seminar

+Shu Shen

+Dynamic Regression Discontinuity Under Treatment Effect Heterogeneity
+- Regression discontinuity (RD) is a popular tool for the analysis of economic policies or treatment interventions.
+This paper extends the classic static RD model to a dynamic framework, where observations are eligible for repeated RD eligibility tests and, therefore, treatments.
+Such kinds of dynamics complicate the identification and estimation of longer-term average treatment effects.
+Previous empirical research with such designs typically ignored the dynamics in the model or adopted restrictive identifying assumptions.
+This paper lays out the dynamic RD model using the potential outcome framework and proposes nonparametric and semiparametric identification and estimation strategies under various assumptions.
+The proposed methods are applied to revisit the effect of local school bonds in the seminal study of Cellini et al. (2010).
+Estimated effects are qualitatively similar or somewhat larger than reported in Cellini et al. (2010).

 #### Networks
 4-15-2021